jotego/jtcores/modules/jtframe/doc/macros.md

 JTFRAME_SDRAM_BANKS      |         | Game module ports will support interleaved bank access JTFRAME_SHADOW           | MiSTer  | Start address for SDRAM shadowing and dump as NVRAM JTFRAME_SHADOW_LEN       | MiSTer  | Length in bits of the shadowing.
-See [sdram.md](sdram.md) JTFRAME_SIGNED_SND       |         | Set to 0 if the game only uses unsigned sound sources JTFRAME_SKIP             |         | If defined, jtcore will not compile the core and just return a PASS JTFRAME_SND48K           |         | Enables a stereo 20kHz filter, 2kHz pass-band.
+See [sdram.md](sdram.md) JTFRAME_SHIFT            |         | Set to 1 if the SDRAM clock phase has a large positive shift JTFRAME_SIGNED_SND       |         | Set to 0 if the game only uses unsigned sound sources JTFRAME_SKIP             |         | If defined, jtcore will not compile the core and just return a PASS JTFRAME_SND48K           |         | Enables a stereo 20kHz filter, 2kHz pass-band.
 Core's sample signal must be 48kHz and clk_sys=48MHz!